ethanthoma/personal-website/posts/abusing_use.md

     |> option.unwrap(current_ids)
 ```

 ...yeah.
 This has a lot of mutable state.
+Worse yet, there is no type system in
+Gleam to represent this (or other effects).
 Perhaps one day I will figure out a
-nice way to type guard it, like regions in other immutable langs.
+nice way to type guard it, like a region type or something...

+But the point is to **manage your abuse**.
+Too far, and you'll be caught out,
-I wish more languages had `use`.
-Although, I imagine that if
+dazed and unmaintainable.
+I imagine that if [Louis](https://lpil.uk/) ever saw
-[Louis](https://lpil.uk/) ever saw my code, he would nuke this feature in a
+my code, he would nuke this feature in a heartbeat...
-heartbeat...